simonlovesyou/_md/Presentations/eslint-plugin-2/presentation.md

 + Company specific rules

 note:
 There are vast eslint plugins that can help you keep consistent code style and or to avoid confusing code, like sorting import statements or using confusing javascript syntax.

+But there are certain things that may not be easily expressable with off the shelf eslint plugins, like domain & company specific rules.

 ---